 A Slumpy Start To Season 4

-Then the time came to sit down and watch when I saw the host and music guest were one in the same, which is fine when it's an individual singer but I had my doubts that it would work with an entire band.
+Then the time came to sit down and watch when I saw the host and musical guest were one in the same, which is fine when it's an individual singer but I had my doubts that it would work with an entire band.
 To top it off, said hosting band was The Rolling Stones who I was never a really big fan of.

 I wouldn't say that I dislike them, I've just never sought them out because I was born at a time where this was a parents band to cling to.
 I was also a huge fan of gangster rap when I started to develop my own taste in music.
-Either way, I was never really a fan of the live music element of SNL even though I fully understand why they have it and do appreciate the music breaks because it gives me time to work on my notes but I'd fast forward through them all if it wasn't for this challenge.
+Either way, I was never really a fan of the live music element of SNL even though I fully understand why they have it and do appreciate the music breaks because it gives me time to work on my notes, but I'd fast forward through them all if it weren't for this challenge.

 I also wouldn't say that I fully blame the band because they didn't do much other than their performances.
-No, this show had a lot of second half slump qualities, including a real politician making an appearance and long winded cast only sketches that seemed to go on forever with sketches that seem to merge together for no real reason other than to fill more time.
+No, this show had a lot of second-half slump qualities, including a real politician making an appearance and long-winded cast only sketches that seemed to go on forever with sketches that seem to merge together for no real reason other than to fill more time.

-Alright, enough griping about the opening show, it's now time to share what I saw and with that I give you...
+Alright, enough griping about the opening show, it's now time to share what I saw, and with that I give you...

 The Wicker Breakdown:

 Ed Koch then opens the show with a monolog about how SNL is becoming a New York institute.
 He also has a certificate to award to Belushi for being such a great New Yorker following the release of Animal House which apparently happened over the summer.
 First Belushi is upset that he is just getting a certificate instead of a key to the city.
 He then goes on to rant and rave about the crappy deal he signed for Animal House and how he doesn't get any sort of bonus despite the fact that the movie took off in a way that nobody expected.

 This extra-long monolog was followed by a fake ad for Auto Scent which is a car exhaust air deodorizer.

-- In this week's Tomorrow with Tom Snyder, Tom interviews Mick Jagger but it's hard to see the parody.
+In this week's Tomorrow with Tom Snyder, Tom interviews Mick Jagger, but it's hard to see the parody.
 It feels like a slightly exaggerated real review allowing Mick Jagger coast through the scene without any heavy lifting.

-- Gilda and Murray then play their nerdy kid characters who do their childish flirting in the kitchen along with Jane who plays Gilda's mom.
+Gilda and Murray then play their nerdy kid characters who do their childish flirting in the kitchen along with Jane who plays Gilda's mom.
 They crowbar in a reason for the refrigerator to need repair and another reason to get Jane to leave for a while.
-This goes on long enough to be a sketch on its own but then the refrigerator repairman arrives and then it becomes nothing more than a buttcrack joke that goes on for another sketch's worth of time.
+This goes on long enough to be a sketch on its own, but then the refrigerator repairman arrives and then it becomes nothing more than a buttcrack joke that goes on for another sketch's worth of time.

-- This is followed by another Olympia Cafe sketch but this one broke pattern from the rest.
+This is followed by another Olympia Cafe sketch, but this one broke pattern from the rest.
 Instead of being nothing more than a Cheese Burger, Cheese Burger bit, it's actually a microcosm of what Belushi was griping about in the opening monolog.
-In the sketch, his character goes to Greece after being told he had some amazing inheritance coming to him only to end up with chump change.
+In the sketch, his character goes to Greece after being told he had some outlandish inheritance coming to him only to end up with chump change.
 He too bummed to work so doesn't say a thing, just kicks everyone out of the restaurant.
 Belushi just stands there with his head down in shame as Gilda sneaks in one last to go order.
-Aykroyd in on right away with the burger but as always Murray is not getting the Pepsi which causes instincts to kick in within Belushi and he attacks Murray without changing his emotions.
+Aykroyd in on right away with the burger but as always Murray is not getting the Pepsi which causes instincts to kick in within Belushi, and he attacks Murray without changing his emotions.

 This was followed by a short film called Sushi By The Pool which was just that with celebrity cameos in a bit about the California lifestyle where a sushi pool party is ruined by a SoCal earthquake.

 Carter then addresses the nation with his progress in his negotiations between John Lennon and Paul McCartney played by Belushi and Murray.
 Carter goes on to explain the details of the deal which highlight why the group broke up in the first place.

-- This was followed by a boob bouncing bit which as a fake ad for Battle Of The Network T and A which is a sketch that so revealing I could have sworn it was from The Kentucky Fried Movie only because I would have sworn it was too dirty for TV even at that time of night.
+This was followed by a boob-bouncing bit which as a fake ad for Battle Of The Network T and A which is a sketch that so revealing I could have sworn it was from The Kentucky Fried Movie only because I would have sworn it was too dirty for TV even at that time of night.
 (When thinking of TV standards, not mine.)